-My assertion is that, if bolted-on type inference is such an awesome thing, shouldn’t it just be spec’d as part of the language, instead of leaving it up to ad hoc IDE implementations?
+My assertion is: if bolted-on, IDE-time type inference is such an awesome thing, shouldn’t it just be spec’d as part of the language, instead of leaving it up to ad-hoc, per-IDE implementations?

 However, even in my bigotry, I will definitely concede static languages have their downsides:

-Type-aware IDEs (Eclipse plugins, IntelliJ, etc.) are hard and become barriers to entry.
+Type-aware IDEs (Eclipse, IntelliJ, etc.) are hard to build and so become barriers to entry.

-Compilers themselves, for either static or dynamic languages. are a very well-known, basically solved problem–lots of books, parser libraries, etc. The compilation environment is a very static: take input text X and transform it into output code Y.
+Compilers themselves, for either static or dynamic languages, are a very well-known, basically solved problem–lots of books, parser libraries, etc. The compilation environment is also very static: take input text X and transform it into output code Y.

 IDEs, however, are really hard.
 The compilation environment is no longer static–the IDE still transforms X to Y, but while transforming X to Y, it also has to put errors on the right line, squiggles under the right words, pop ups at the right place, cache the entire program’s type data to provide instant navigation, and all while the user is flying around the source file changing things and trying to make the IDE developer’s life a nightmare.

 Supposedly JVM-based languages can leverage Eclipse’s existing IDE infrastructure.
 But from looking at the Groovy and Scala IDE plugin histories, it still takes a really long time to get solid, quick integration with the Eclipse JDT.

 Type-aware IDEs also stifle innovation as they become a barrier to entry for new languages.
 Designers of new languages can’t just have a great language, with a great library, with a great community–they also need to invest a very non-trivial amount of time into an IDE, if they want to see the sort of massive adoption that requires getting the average autocomplete-loving programmer to switch to their new language.